 - Be properly organized so that it’s easy for visitors to complete

 - Be placed strategically on the page (“above the fold” is no longer a requirement because everyone scrolls)

 Zoho’s lead capture form below is very short and doesn’t request much personal information, which makes it more likely that prospects will create an account:

 Another method to designing lead capture forms is the two-step opt-in.
 This technique allows you to simplify the page by removing the form and only including a CTA button.
 When visitors click that button, a pop-up box opens with the form.
 Breaking up the steps like this helps remove some of the intimidation that forms present.
-Also, only the most interested prospects are shown the form, so you tend to have more success when they have to take this extra step to convert.

 6. Strong call-to-action

 This post-click landing page element should stand out above all the rest.
 There should be no confusion as to where prospects need to click to redeem your offer.